isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         return i;
     }

-If we applied the rule, we'd get something like
+If we applied the rule, we’d get something like

     int index2(const char* p)
     {